- Author: Moses

 1 In the beginning God created the heavens and the earth.

-2 Now the earth was without form and empty; and darkness was upon the face of the watery deep: and the Spirit of God was moving over the surface of the waters.
+2 The earth was without form and empty; and darkness was over the face of the deep, and the Spirit of God was moving over the surface of the waters.

 First Creation Day

-3 And God went on to say, “Let there be light,” and there was light.
-4 And God saw that the light was good; and God separated the light from the darkness.
-5 And God began calling the light Day, and the darkness he called Night.
-And there came to be evening and there came to be morning, the first day.
+3 And God said, “Let there be light,” and there was light.
+4 And God saw the light, that it was good, and God separated the light from the darkness.
+5 And God called the light day, and the darkness he called night.
+And there was evening and there was morning, one day.